Pratham-M-J/Multi-Agent-stock-analyzer/README.md

 ## ⚠️ Disclaimer

-- All API keys required—**set them in your `.env` file**.
+- All API keys required, **set them in your `.env` file**.
-- Analyses use live data—no stale/cached information.
+- Analyses use live data, no stale/cached information.
 - Data-driven suggestions only; always cross-check before making investment decisions.

 ---

 ## 🙌 Join the Evolution
 ---

 **Sample Output:**